 When Louis Stokes retired in 1998, he became the first African American in the history of the U.S. Congress to have completed 30 years in office.
 Following his service in Congress, he became senior counsel at Squire, Sanders, and Dempsey L.L.
 P., a global law firm, and Distinguished Visiting professor at the Mandel School of Applied Social Sciences at Case Western Reserve University.
 Stokes also served as vice chairman of the PEW Environmental Health Commission at the Johns Hopkins School of Public Health and was appointed by former Health and Human Services Secretary, Donna E. Shalala, as chairman of the Advisory Committee on Minority Health.

-Louis Stokes died on August 18, 2015 from lung and brain cancer at his home in Cleveland, Ohio.
+Louis Stokes, a member of Sigma Pi Phi Fraternity, died on August 18, 2015 from lung and brain cancer at his home in Cleveland, Ohio.
 He was 90.